ARRL DX CW Contest 2008

-During the weekend of 16/17th February 2008, I participatedg in the annual ARRL DX CW Contest.
+During the weekend of 16/17th February 2008, I participated in the annual ARRL DX CW Contest.
 This is an amateur radio competition where people around the world try to make as many different radio contacts with as many different US States and Canadian Provinces (plus Prince Edward Island) as possible, using Morse Code.

 Equipment: IC-706MkIIG, 100W to Hustler 5-BTV Vertical antenna, Bencher CW Key, Heil Headset, Computer Rig-Control, logging with Win-Test 3.19 with the score appearing live on this page during the contest.